nim-lang/Nim/doc/manual.rst

 Macros
 ======

-A macro is a special kind of low level template.
-Macros can be used to implement `domain specific languages`:idx:.
+A macro is a special function that is executed on the virtual machine of the Compiler.
+Normally the input for a macro is an abstract syntax tree (AST) of the code that is passed to it.
+The macro can then do transformations on it and returned the now transformed AST.
+The transformed AST is then passed to the compiler as if the macro invocation would have been replaced by it's result in the source code.
+This can be used for example to implement `domain specific languages`:idx:.

 While macros enable advanced compile-time code transformations, they cannot change Nim's syntax.
 However, this is no real restriction because Nim's syntax is flexible enough anyway.

-To write macros, one needs to know how the Nim concrete syntax is converted to an abstract syntax tree.
+To write macros, one needs to know how the Nim concrete syntax is converted to an AST.

 There are two ways to invoke a macro:
 (1) invoking a macro like a procedure call (`expression macros`)